kyma-project/community/docs/eventing/performance evaluation/nats-jetstream/results_prod.md

 ### Run ID: 7/6/2022T13:23 [Simple NATS with JetStream Disabled] (Duration: 10m, Event Rate: 150rps)

-> **Note:** This is the only test run with JetStream disabled.
+> **NOTE:** This is the only test run with JetStream disabled.
 All the other tests were done with JetStream enabled.

 ![](assets/NATS_07_06_22-10-150_1.png "")